kessotolo/ConversationalCommerce/frontend/docs/ONBOARDING.md

 | **Theme**        | Theming engine and configuration              | Core, Tenant                 |
 | **Monitoring**   | System monitoring and alerts                  | Core                         |

++**API Placement:** All onboarding-related API calls (startOnboarding, submitKYC, setDomain, inviteTeam, uploadKYCFile) are implemented in `src/modules/tenant/api/onboardingApi.ts`.
+Components and tests should import onboarding API functions from this module.
+This enables clean separation of concerns, testability, and strict adherence to module boundaries.

 ## Import Guidelines

 ### ✅ DO: Use direct module imports